What the Fed’s new target means for inflation

-On this basis, the current 10-year inflation average of 1.6% implies a significant period of inflation above 2% to hit the AIT.
-Clearly, all things being equal, monetary policy will have to be looser if the Fed were aiming to bring inflation back to 2%.
+On this basis the current 10 year inflation average of 1.6% implies a significant period of inflation above 2% to hit the AIT.
+Clearly, all things being equal, monetary policy will have to be looser than if the Fed were aiming to bring inflation back to 2%.

 Will the Fed be able to generate higher inflation?

 Whilst changing the target is one thing, actually hitting it is another.
-In the near term, the Fed’s options are limited as monetary policy is already very loose.
+In the near term the Fed’s options are limited as monetary policy is already very loose.
 Fed chair Powell has ruled out using negative interest rates, so any tweaks would be to forward guidance or asset purchases (QE).
-But essentially, we are close to maximum stimulus.
+But essentially we are close to maximum stimulus.

 The difference will be further out as policy will now stay loose for longer as growth recovers and the economy is allowed to “run hot” for a period to try and generate higher inflation.
 Interest rates will stay lower and QE continue for longer than under the previous framework.

 This may create higher inflation, but as we saw before Covid-19 struck, even with unemployment at 50-year lows it has been difficult to generate 2% inflation.
 Low unemployment no longer sparks increases in wages or price inflation and, as has been widely observed, the Philips curve – which measures the relationship between these factors - has flattened.

 Inflationary trends at play

 The Fed’s policy tools have clearly lost much of their power since the global financial crisis as households have de-leveraged and banks have become more heavily regulated.
 However, fiscal policy should still be effective.
 Whilst this is the remit of government rather than central banks, the latter can encourage the former to be more aggressive on the fiscal front through keeping bond yields along the curve low and allowing a higher sustainable level of government borrowing.
 This has already been achieved through forward guidance and QE, it could be ultimately supplemented by yield curve control where the Fed simply sets the yield on the 10 year bond, as seen today in Japan.

 Looser fiscal policy could then create excess demand and inflation.
 This theme could become even more significant should governments move toward policies advocated by the Modern Monetary Theory (MMT) school of economics, where expenditure is directly funded through money printing.
-However, this would require a regime change and would be in the long term rather than near or even medium-term horizon.
+However, this would require a regime change and would be in the long term rather than near or even medium term horizon in our view.